e271828e/Flight.jl/docs/notes/design/framework_spec.md

 does what it always does — registers (§12.3); the task appears at the next `run!`.
-The frame-top drain still runs — `step!` frames stay bit-identical to `run!` frames — and what it drains is the **harness register**: `stage!(sim, "face" => value, ...)`, §12.3's interactive register with the calling task as writer.
+The frame-top drain still runs — `step!` frames stay bit-identical to `run!` frames — and what it drains is the **harness cell**: `stage!(sim, "face" => value, ...)`, §12.3's interactive write path with the calling task as writer.
 Staged batches are ordinary batches — traced, so replay and bit-identity hold; applied at the next frame top; surface-checked like any writer's (§12.3).
 The read half is `latest(sim)`: the same immutable snapshot value a device handle acquires (§12.2), navigated directly for assertions.
 Advance-assert-advance is `stage!` → `step!` → `latest`.
-Both entry points work under `run!` too — the harness register is not step-scoped — and an inspection accessor leaves §15.5's rejection of closure-based termination untouched.
+Both entry points work under `run!` too — the harness cell is not step-scoped — and an inspection accessor leaves §15.5's rejection of closure-based termination untouched.

 **Status, termination and the `run!` seam.** Between `step!` calls a simulation